 The Board shall be comprised of a majority of independent trustees and a majority of trustees who are residents of Canada (within the meaning of the Income Tax Act (Canada)).
-For this purpose, a

-Instrument 58-101 - Disclosure of Corporate Governance Practices, as the same may be amended or replaced from time to time.
+For this purpose, a trustee is independent if he or she would be Independent within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices, as the same may be amended or replaced from time to time.
 The Board will review the independence of all trustees at least annually.
 All meetings of the Board will be held in Canada.
 The Board is responsible for the composition and organization of the Board, including: the number, qualifications and remuneration of trustees; quorum requirements (which shall be no less than a majority of trustees then in office); and meeting procedures.
 The Board shall ensure that due notice of meetings is provided as required by applicable law and the Declaration of Trust, subject to any exemptions or relief that may be granted from such requirements.
 Meetings of the Board will be held at least quarterly.
 After each meeting of the Board, the independent trustees will meet without management and without non-independent trustees.
 In addition, separate, regularly scheduled meetings of the independent trustees may be held.
 The Chair shall not have a casting vote.